Rotator Cuff Tear

-Researchers generally find an excellent short-term benefit from corticosteroids, but there are some long-term side effects, which may be less desirable.
+Researchers generally find an excellent short-term benefit from corticosteroids, but some long-term side effects may be less desirable.
 Some patients report good initial relief before a recurrence of symptoms.
 As with all medications, please discuss the pros and cons of corticosteroid injection with your doctor.

 Rotator Cuff Repair Surgery

-Rotator cuff repair surgery for full-thickness and partial-thickness tears that do not heal with physiotherapy is an option.
+An option is rotator cuff repair surgery for full-thickness and partial-thickness tears that do not heal with physiotherapy.
 Most shoulder surgeons will recommend at least six weeks of physiotherapy before contemplating rotator cuff repair surgery.

 Post-operative physiotherapy rehabilitation is comprehensive and regular for your best outcome.
 Your post-operative rotator cuff repair recovery commonly takes between six to twelve months.

 During rotator cuff repair surgery, your surgeon will attempt to sew your torn tendon back together.
 The best results occur when the tear is fresh rather than older damage.

 Most rotator cuff repairs take approximately six months of rehabilitation to regain as complete as possible range of motion, shoulder strength and function.